indiegate/task-board/README.md

 Through your favourite REST client do
 * PUT query to {your-firebase-ID}.firebaseio.com/teams.json
-  > example of json to putted: json/create_team.json
+  > example of json to be putted: json/create_team.json